landing-ai/landingai-python/README.md

 ### Acquire Your First Images

-After installing the Landing AI Python library, you can start acquiring images from one of many image sources.
+After installing the LandingAI Python library, you can start acquiring images from one of many image sources.

 For example, from a single image file: